-Nokia reportedly planning to show new hardware at late September event, including phone/tablet hybridAlex Wagner - Deputy Managing Editor, News Desk
+Nokia reportedly planning to show new hardware at late September event, including phone/tablet hybridAlex Wagner - Editorial Director of News and Content

 Earlier this week, details of an upcoming Nokia phone/tablet hybrid codenamed "Bandit" leaked out.
 The report claimed that Nokia is hard at work on a new Windows Phone device that will feature a 6-inch 1080p display and quad-core processor.
 Now it looks like a second report has come out in support of the original while also adding a bit more information on Nokia's plans.